 - Activated charcoal

-The greatest risk of death and bad outcomes is seen in young children and older adults.
-Older persons are especially likely to suffer from problems of chronic (long-term) cardiac glycoside poisoning.
+Reduced heart function and heart rhythm disturbances can cause poor outcomes.
+Death can occur, especially in young children and older adults.
+Older people are especially likely to suffer from problems of long-term (chronic) cardiac glycoside poisoning.